jfalcou/eve/README.md

 [![SIMD in C++20: EVE of a new Era - CppCon 2021](http://img.youtube.com/vi/WZGNCPBMInI/0.jpg)](http://www.youtube.com/watch?v=WZGNCPBMInI "Video Title")

-## Current status - Advanced BETA
+## Current status - Operationnal

-EVE is considered in **advanced beta**: it's usable, has an almost complete feature sets for a sensible amount of instructions sets but it's possible some values or performances issues may still remain.
+EVE is considered **operationnal**: it's usable, has a large feature sets for a sensible amount of instructions sets but it's possible some values or performances issues may still remain.
 Don't hesitate to report any funky code-gen or bad optimizations so we can deliver the best performance around.

 ### Current roaster of supported Instructions Sets

 Full support with tests:
  - **Intel**
    - SSE2, SSSE3, SSE3, SSE4.1, SSE4.2
-   - AVX, AVX2, FMA4
+   - AVX, AVX2, FMA3
    - AVX512 Skymake style (F,CD,DQ,BW,VL)
  - **ARM**
    - NEON (64 & 128 bits)